 The factors under the second heading "Factors that are suggestive but not determinative of a provider's inability/unwillingness to comply" are those that maybe suggest a likelihood that the provider will be unable and/or unwilling to comply with any likely sanction or administrative charge.
-However, they are insufficient in and of themselves (and in the absence of any other probative factor/s) to show on a balance of probabilities that the provider will be unable and/or unwilling to comply use the provider will be unable and/or a balance of probabilities that the provider will be unable and/or unwilling to comply and thereby justify the imposition of a withhold.
+However, they are insufficient in and of themselves (and in the absence of any other probative factor/s) to show on a balance of probabilities that the provider will be unable and/or unwilling to comply and thereby justify the imposition of a withhold.